4x4 Evo: Multiplayer

 Although this game was released many years ago, the online community still exists with a fair number of players and some moderators who manage chat rooms.
 Dedicated servers are long gone, but it is possible to host games over the Internet and join other player-hosted games.

-The game has been brought back online thanks to the Dreamcast community as one of the more than 20 games so far to be brought back online for the Dreamcast.
+The game was brought back online thanks to the Dreamcast community as one of the more than 100 games so far to be brought back online for the Dreamcast.

 Reception

 The game received "mixed or average reviews" on all platforms according to the review aggregation website Metacritic.
 Rob Smolka of NextGen said of the Dreamcast version in its February 2001 issue, "Other than the online play, this arcade racer doesn't do anything special we haven't seen (and complained about) before."
 Four issues later, however, David Chen called the PS2 version "A competent racer with lots of options but a few too many significant flaws."

+GameFan gave the Dreamcast version 92%, saying, "Virtually lag-free play, spot-on looks, and a tremendous amount of fun elevate 4x4 to the top of Dreamcast racers with little to no effort."
 GameZone gave the PC version 8.5 out of 10, calling it "a solid racing program.
 Great attention has been paid to the details of off-road racing, and you can enjoy every jolt and bump from a driver's perspective.
 This program breaks new ground in multi-platform gaming, and supports that with a game that is easy to jump right into the driver's seat and play."
 However, Computer Games Strategy Plus gave the same PC version three out of five, saying, "4X4 Evolution has its place in history as the first truly multi-platform multiplayer game, and will be remembered for that impressive technical accomplishment alone.
 It's too bad the game itself isn't nearly as memorable."
 AllGame gave the PlayStation 2 version two stars out of five, saying, "Overall, the publishers made darned sure that 4x4 EVO would cover its bases by hitting every one of the marketing bullet points on the back of the box, but the game itself doesn't deliver enough visceral excitement to justify the fairly steep price tag.
 Unless you're absolutely itching to tear up somebody's junkyard in your Lexus SUV, you're better served putting the money into a weekend getaway to the desert or the mountains with the real truck that's sitting right now in your garage."